 Trifluorotoluene is a useful reference material for 19F NMR spectroscopy and can be used in a similar way to tetramethylsilane (TMS) for 1H measurements.

 A mixture of two fluorine containing chemicals; Trifluorotoluene and trifluoroethanol.

 A comparison has been made of the 19F spectra of two different positional isomers of bromotrifluorobenzene.

-Pulsar is a high performance benchtop NMR spectrometer that does not require external services, such as liquid cryogens or compressed air, and can be placed in the laboratory rather than in a specialised NMR facility.
+X-Pulse s a high performance benchtop NMR spectrometer that does not require external services, such as liquid cryogens or compressed air, and can be placed in the laboratory rather than in a specialised NMR facility.
 Spectra can be collected within a couple of minutes using standard 5mm NMR tubes.